An Algorithm to compute the Kronecker cone and other moment cones: Step 5: Select birational pi

 is an immersion.
 In particular, we have: \begin{lemma} The map $\bar\pi$ is proper. \end{lemma}

 {\bf The boundary.} Let $\Delta$ be the set of simple roots.
 On $W$, we denote by $\leq$ the Bruhat order.
 Consider now the boundary:

 where $Y_v=\overline{B^-vP(-\tau)/P(-\tau)}=vX_v$.

 By the properties of the Bruhat order, for any $v$ appearing in \eqref{eq:bordXw}, $v=s_\beta w$ for some positive root $\beta$.
-We distinguish two cases: \begin{enumerate} \item weak Bruhat order: $\beta\in\Delta$; \item strictly strong Bruhat order: $\beta\not\in\Delta$. \end{enumerate} The point is that this distinction describes exactly the position of the corresponding component of the boundary and the ramification of $\bar\pi$.
+We distinguish two cases: \begin{enumerate} \item weak Bruhat order: $\beta\in\Delta$; \item strictly strong Bruhat order: $\beta\not\in\Delta$. \end{enumerate} The point is that this dichotomy reflects the relative position of the corresponding component of the boundary and the ramification divisor of $\bar\pi$.

 For $v=s_\beta w$ as in \eqref{eq:bordXw}, set